jstott/socketio4net/README.md

 ## Development Branch

 The Development branch contains wip code that incorporates xhr-polling in addition to websocket support.
-A new webserver & client dashboard has also been added into the samples in samples/node.sever.
+A new webserver & client dashboard has also been added to samples/node.sever.

 ![dashboard](http://jstott.github.io/socketio4net/images/dashboard-550x335.jpg)